NorseByte/opensource-tracker/README.md

 ***NB!
 You will need to run the script as administrator if you are using windows***

 ### 2. Userlist
 The program need functional accounts to work.
 They can either be added manually when you run it for the first time.
 Or create a local file with usernames and password.
-They will then be added to the database automatical on startup.
-In experience you need more then one user account to scan large list of users so your user dont get blocked becouse of to many requests.
+They will then be added to the database automatically on startup.
+In experience you need more then one user account to scan large list of users so your user don't get blocked because of to many requests.

 >**The following user list can be created:**
 >- inst_user.txt
 >- face_user.txt
 >- user_list.txt

-You dont need to have a seperate list for facebook or instagram but some people prefere it.
+You don't need to have a separate list for facebook or instagram but some people prefer it.
 You can add all the userdata in the same file by using user_list.txt.
-They all need to be setup the excate same way anyway.
+They all need to be setup the same way anyway.

 ```python
 #Setup for user_list file